Skip Ribbon Commands

 Check in + Chat Workshops (in-person)

-This drop-in workshop group to assist clients with achieving/maintaining abstinence or reduction for commercial tobacco smoking/e-cigarette use.
-Members of this group may be at any stage of change with respect to their commercial tobacco or e-cigarette use.
+This is a bi-weekly in-person group which aims to assist clients with achieving/maintaining abstinence or reduction for nicotine use.
+Members of this group may be at any stage of change with respect to their nicotine use.
 Each session discusses pharmacological, behavioural, emotional/psychological and environmental coping strategies and tools.
-Topics range on a weekly rotational basis from nutrition, relaxation, medication, coping strategies, art therapy, etc.
+Topics range on a bi-weekly rotational basis from nutrition, relaxation, medication, coping strategies, art therapy, etc.

 6-week Skills Group (virtual)